 We appreciate that there will be times when a child is too ill to come to school and as a result this can affect attendance.
 If your child's attendance drops below 97% we are obliged to inform you of an attendance concern.
 If attendance continues to drop we would ask for support from Mr Forrester, ourEducational Welfare Officer.
 95% attendance although sounds good, still means your child has missed 2 weeks of the year of valuable learning time.
 We aim for the government target of 96% for all our pupils.

 I am having trouble with my child's behaviour at home and feel like I need some support.

 Our Pastoral Lead, Miss Harrison would be happy to help.
 She is a highly skilled member of our staff who can support families with issues such as behaviour, sleep, toileting, emotional and mental needs.
 She also has contact with a lot of external agencies who can provide additional help if needs be.
-You can also speak to your child's class teacher or Miss Beckett for advice.
+You can also speak to your child's class teacher or Mrs Cox for advice.

 I have concerns about the behaviour of another child and it is affecting my child.
 What do I do?

 Come and talk with us.
-Your child's class teacher and the Miss Beckett or Mrs Isle would ensure that any concerns are listened to, acted on and supported.
+Your child's class teacher and Mrs Cox or Mrs Isle would ensure that any concerns are listened to, acted on and supported.

 My child currently attends nursery, but Willows Academy is not our catchment school.
 Am I able to apply for a reception place at Willows instead?

 Yes of course, the choice of reception school is totally yours.
 On the council admission form please put us as your first choice of school.
 As long as we have enough available places we would endeavour to support children and their families no matter of where they live.

 How do I find out how well my child is doing at school?